 Ambient Occlusion in short is a games ability to provide real life, or close to real life, lighting for a scene while taking into consideration shadow, multiple light sources and objects which may somehow interact with light.
+We have all , at one point, sat in front of our computer having spend a wad of cash on a new graphics card or the best gaming monitor we can afford just to wonder if there is a difference between High and Ultra Ambient Occlusion.
 I have provided a small image gallery showing the difference between having ambient occlusion off and on does to Starcraft 2, as provided by the ever helpful Nvidia.

 There once was a time when there was no such thing as ambient occlusion in games, actually it was first introduced by Crysis developers Crytek in 2007.
 As you can expect there was no where near the amount of GPU or CPU power we have today, meaning Crytek were forced to implement a very scaled down version of ambient occlusion called Screen Space Ambient Occlusion – SSAO.
 The best part about this new implementation was it had no effect on CPU resources and was completely dependant on the GPU.
 SSAO uses what is considered pixel depth and not the “real” space or geometry within the scene, this means it is less demanding on the hardware and gave a decent sense of ambient occlusion – well for back in 2007 it did.